aldum/learnyouanelm.github.io/pages/02-starting-out.md

 of all numbers between 1 and 20?
 Sure, we could just type them all out but obviously that's not a solution for gentlemen who demand excellence from their programming languages.
 Instead, we'll use ranges.
-Ranges are a way of making lists that are arithmetic sequences of elements that can be enumerated.
-Numbers can be enumerated.
-One, two, three, four, etc.
+Ranges are a way of making lists that sequences of numbers.
-Characters can also be enumerated.
-The alphabet is an enumeration of characters from A to Z. Names can't be enumerated.
-What comes after "John"?
-I don't know.

 To make a list containing all the natural numbers from 1 to 20, you just write [1..20].
 That is the equivalent of writing